martvu/GameRater/README.md

 ## GraphQL

 ### GraphQL Code Generator
 To avoid having to manually write types while working with GraphQL in TypeScript, we utilized the GraphQL Code Generator library to generate types for our resolvers and queries.
 This library automates the process of generating TypeScript types from our GraphQL schema and documents.
-These types need to be generated whenever the project is run to be updated which is why we have set up our scripts to also run graphql-codegen.
+These types need to be generated whenever the project is run to be updated which is why we have set most of our scripts to also run graphql-codegen.

 ## Functionality